sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 If you keep the default Magento process, the transaction authorization will be processed in the currency chosen by the customer, and the capture upon invoicing in the *base currency* of the store.

-### Basket configuration
+### Customer's cart items configuration

-This section addresses basket sending to the HiPay Enterprise back office during the transaction.
+This section addresses customer's cart items sending to the HiPay Enterprise back office during the transaction.

+Enabling this option applies to all enabled payment methods on your site.
+The information of the customer basket containing the method of delivery, the discounts and each product with the quantity, the sku, the tax are sent with the transaction.

+For some payment method, the sending of this information is obligatory, this option is therefore ignored if the transactions Are carried out with this method of payment.
+The customer's line items will be sent whether the option is activated or not.
+The payment methods concerned are **Klarna** Invoice and **Oney Facily Pay**.

+Oney's Fraud system requires additional configuration for shipping method and product categories.
+The configuration is explained in the following paragraph.

 Please note that this feature is still in beta version.
 For installation and configuration purposes, please contact our Business IT Services.

 ![](images/media/image-basket.png)

 |  Name    | Description|
 |----------|:-------------:|
-|  Activate basket   | Activate basket sending or not ("NO" by default)
+|  Send cart items   | Activate  customer's cart items sending or not ("NO" by default)
 |  Attribute ean   |  EAN is not a Magento attribute by default: you must define your custom attribute if you want to send it in the basket
 |  Load attribute *  |  Because EAN is not a default attribute, product loading is necessary to get the value.
 You can avoid loading by adding the attribute to the order and quote.